 Calls for a royal commission into the abuse suffered by people who were in institutional 'care' date back to 2004, and Recommendation 11 of the Senate's 'Forgotten Australians' report.
-The subsequent Inquiry in 2009 into the implementation of the recommendations of the 'Lost Innocents' and 'Forgotten Australians' reports contained submissions from stakeholders about the issue of a Royal Commission.
-The majority of stakeholders were in favour of a Royal Commission.
-The submission from Care Leavers of Australia Network (CLAN) noted that the conditions the Senate had set to prevent the holding of such an inquiry had not been met - institutions, agencies and facilities had not cooperated with authorities investigating historical crimes.
-The Alliance for Forgotten Australians (AFA) stated that a royal commission or formal inquiry into state government, charitable and church-run institutions may be the only way to obtain the truth and to bring accountability.
+The subsequent Inquiry in 2009 into the implementation of the recommendations of the 'Lost Innocents' and 'Forgotten Australians' reports contained submissions from stakeholders calling for a royal commission.
+The submission from Care Leavers of Australia Network (CLAN) noted institutions, agencies and facilities had not cooperated with authorities investigating historical crimes, and the Alliance for Forgotten Australians (AFA) stated that a royal commission or formal inquiry into state government, charitable and church-run institutions may be the only way to obtain the truth and to bring accountability.

-Sources used to compile this entry: 'Media release "Establishment of Royal Commission into Child Sexual Abuse"', in Prime Minister of Australia, Commonwealth of Australia, 12 November 2012, http://resources.news.com.au/files/2012/11/14/1226516/790280-aus-na-royal-commission-media-release.pdf; 'Time for a Royal Commission' Annual Report 2011-2012, Care Leavers of Australia Network (CLAN), 2012; Senate Community Affairs References Committee Secretariat, Parliament of Australia, Lost Innocents and Forgotten Australians Revisited: Report on the progress with the implementation of the recommendations of the Lost Innocents and Forgotten Australians Reports, Commonwealth of Australia, 2009, http://www.aph.gov.au/Parliamentary_Business/Committees/Senate/Community_Affairs/Completed_inquiries/2008-10/recs_lost_innocents_forgotten_aust_rpts/report/index.
+Sources used to compile this entry: 'Media release "Establishment of Royal Commission into Child Sexual Abuse"', in Prime Minister of Australia, Commonwealth of Australia, 12 November 2012, https://parlinfo.aph.gov.au/parlInfo/search/display/display.w3p;query=Id%3A%22media%2Fpressrel%2F2042399%22; 'Time for a Royal Commission' Annual Report 2011-2012, Care Leavers of Australia Network (CLAN), 2012; Senate Community Affairs References Committee Secretariat, Parliament of Australia, Lost Innocents and Forgotten Australians Revisited: Report on the progress with the implementation of the recommendations of the Lost Innocents and Forgotten Australians Reports, Commonwealth of Australia, 2009, http://www.aph.gov.au/Parliamentary_Business/Committees/Senate/Community_Affairs/Completed_inquiries/2008-10/recs_lost_innocents_forgotten_aust_rpts/report/index.

-Prepared by: Cate O'Neill
+Prepared by: Cate O'Neill and Kirsten Wright

 Created: 13 November 2012, Last modified: 25 May 2022